Invest Retirement

 When your child is old enough, it’s a good idea to have an open conversation with them about college expenses.
 “I’ve always talked to my daughter about her attending college, and we’ve already begun talking about how we will manage the financial aspects of it all,” Nelson says.
 “I’m also confident that I have the support from her father to help pay for college expenses.
 Combined with her excellent grades and test scores, we are certainly applying and hoping for scholarship money to help out as well,” she says.

 Talking about what you have saved, what you haven’t saved, and strategizing how they will contribute really helps them to have a vested interest, Wood says.
 You might help them consider more economically friendly schools, a part-time job, schools in-state, a work study program at the college, or employment with a business that offers tuition reimbursement.
-More and more companies like Target, Amazon, and Wal-Mart are offering tuition assistance.
 More than likely, after an honest discussion, our children would never want us to compromise our retirement to help pay for their college.
 And if they’ve an investment in their education, they may feel they have “skin in the game” and take the experience more seriously, says Wood.

 MORE ON HERMONEY: